brigalabs/typeorm-memoryleak/README.md

 # Memory leak on createConnection

-This repository is to demo a memory leak present when using JEST with typeorm connection.
-To experience the issue run:
+This repository is to demo a memory leak related to https://github.com/typeorm/typeorm/issues/6164 .
+When using jest with typeorm connection, I experience the issue.

+To reproduce:

 ```sh
 yarn test